Zia-Said/E-Commerce_Customers_Data_End_to_End_Data_Engineering_Project/README.md

 ## Important Note: Please Download the zip and extract it where you can see all the important images included in the project to understand the data pipelines.

-Export data from mysql-database to REDSHIFT using kafka
+Export E-Commerce Company Customers Data from Mysql-Database to Redshift using Kafka Confluent Cluster and Pyspark in Glue Job

 ![Data flow diagram](./diagrams/dataflow-diagram.png)